 Things we do

-DIG News comes out the first week in every month.
-You receive an email alert to tell you when it has been uploaded but the current edition is always available on the web page HERE.
-The aim of DIG News is to keep members up to date with things that are happening, successes of members and general interesting information.
+DI News comes out the first week in every month.
+You receive an email alert to tell you when it has been uploaded but the current edition is always available on the Publications web page.
+DI News keeps members up to date with what's happening, member successes and general interesting information.
+Also read about our other publications.
+DIGIT our glossy magazine, is published four times a year, and Accolade, our celebration of member distinctions appears twice a year.

-This is a recent development within the Digital Imaging Group and it is proving to be a good place for people to post images for comments, ask general questions and generally to interact.
-It is a mature and respectful private user group for those of you with concerns over the some of the more unacceptable ways people use Facebook.
+Our Facebook group is proving to be a good place for people to post images for comment, to ask general questions and to generally interact.
+It is a closed, moderated group so those of you with concerns over some of the more unacceptable ways people use Facebook should feel reassured.

-Only members of DIG will be able to join.
-But unlike the RPS main FB page, which is information from HQ, ours is interactive and anyone can post and comment.
-It will be moderated, but we would hope most sincerely that everyone will respect each other and that moderation will not be necessary.
+Only members of DIG are able to join.
+We trust most sincerely that everyone will respect each other and that moderation will not be necessary.

-To join just go to the site HERE and click the ‘join’ button.
-You will be validated as a DIG member and given access.
+Once you join the page you will be validated as a DI member and given access.
 This is a manual process so please do not expect instant access.

-DIG CENTRES - We have 7 active Centres around the UK; each Centre has it’s own web space.
-You will find them linked on the "home" page of the DIG site, near the bottom.
-All Centres have at least 4 meetings per year primarily for DIG members, but open to anyone.
-Why not contact the Centre Organisers to get your name on their circulation list to be sure you get information about the meetings.
+We have six active centres around the UK.
+Each Centre has its own web space.
+All Centres have at least 4 meetings per year primarily for DIG members, but open to anyone, although this has changed to online meetings during the Covid-19 pandemic.
+Why not contact the Centre Organisers to get your name on their circulation list to be sure you get information about the meetings?